Martin Luther King Jr.: Allegations of conspiracy

 Ray's lawyers maintained he was a scapegoat similar to the way that John F. Kennedy's assassin Lee Harvey Oswald is seen by conspiracy theorists.
 Supporters of this assertion said that Ray's confession was given under pressure and that he had been threatened with the death penalty.
 They admitted that Ray was a thief and burglar, but claimed that he had no record of committing violent crimes with a weapon.
-However, prison records in different U.S. cities have shown that he was incarcerated on numerous occasions for charges of armed robbery.
+However, prison records in different U.S. cities have shown that he was incarcerated on numerous occasions for armed robbery.
 In a 2008 interview with CNN, Jerry Ray, the younger brother of James Earl Ray, claimed that James was smart and was sometimes able to get away with armed robbery.
-Jerry Ray said that he had assisted his brother on one such robbery.
 "I never been with nobody as bold as he is," Jerry said.
 "He just walked in and put that gun on somebody, it was just like it's an everyday thing."

-Those suspecting a conspiracy in the assassination point to the two successive ballistics tests which proved that a rifle similar to Ray's Remington Gamemaster had been the murder weapon.
+Those suspecting a conspiracy point to the two successive ballistics tests which proved that a rifle similar to Ray's Remington Gamemaster had been the murder weapon.
 Those tests did not implicate Ray's specific rifle.
-Witnesses near King at the moment of his death said that the shot came from another location.
-They said that it came from behind thick shrubbery near the boarding house—which had been cut away in the days following the assassination—and not from the boarding house window.
-However, Ray's fingerprints were found on various objects (a rifle, a pair of binoculars, articles of clothing, a newspaper) that were left in the bathroom where it was determined the gunfire came from.
+Witnesses near King said that the shot came from another location, from behind thick shrubbery near the boarding house—which had been cut away in the days following the assassination—and not from the boarding house window.
+However, Ray's fingerprints were found on various objects in the bathroom where it was determined the gunfire came from.
 An examination of the rifle containing Ray's fingerprints determined that at least one shot was fired from the firearm at the time of the assassination.